Assessment

 Written Responses (20%)

 You will complete 2 written responses throughout the semester, each worth up to 10 points.
+Spring 2026 EDIT: You will be required to complete 1 response.
+You will receive an automatic 10 points for the second.

 Purpose: These responses allow you to reflect on conceptual issues raised in class, practice web-based academic writing, and develop a public scholarly voice.
 In particular this will fall just before the assignment for each section of the course.